gasparian/telemetry-monitor/README.md

  - `Socket` button opens and closes web-socket connetction with the embedded server;
  - Input fields needs to send commands via web-socket connection;
  - Text area on the right is for server logs;
- - `Download` - is for downloading the parsed data to the local machine;
+ - `Download` - is for downloading parsed data to the local machine;

 ### To do:
  - do something with state management (redux?);